nikist97/Python-DataStructures/README.md

 priority_queue.enqueue("second_item", 5)
 # doing this will link priority 5 to str object "second_item" while str object "first_item" will be ignored and
 # removed from the queue
+# Another thing to note is that you can enqueue the same element to different priorities
+priority_queue.enqueue("item", 10)
+priority_queue.enqueue("item", 11)

 priority_queue.peek() # returns element with minimum or maximum priority in the queue, but doesn't remove it from the queue
 # if priority_queue.is_reversed() is False, it returns the element with the maximum priority